tasdikrahman/talks/chennaipy/october/talk.md

 ```

 - This works, but is brittle!
-- What if you wanted to change the name of the top level?
+- What if you wanted to change the name of the top level package?
 - Errors!!!!

 ---